kilroy-code/distributed-security/README.md

 For development and local experiments, this module can be imported directly into application Javascript code served at an `https` or `locahost` domain.
 However, for production use, distributed security prevents keys from being copied or exported by keeping them in a "software vault" that prevents access from [phishing or XSS attacks](docs/risks.md).

 To do this, it is necessary to host the module via `https` in a different domain than the rest of the application.
+(This creates a distinct ["browsing context"](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context) that isolates the code and data.)
 For example, an application could be at `store.example.com`, and the distributed-security code could be hosted at `vault.example.com`:

 ```
 import Security from "https://vault.example.com/distributed-security/index.mjs";
 ```

 One can have a set of cooperating applications that all share the same tags, even if the applications themselves are in different domains.
-For example, different sites named land.metaverse.org, nfts-R-us.com, and store.com, could all use the same tags by cooperating on a joint source named ntf-keys.org that hosts the distributed-security module for each to share.
+For example, different sites named land.metaverse.org, NFTs-R-us.com, and store.com, could all use the same tags by cooperating on a joint source named NFT-keys.org that hosts the distributed-security module for each to share.

 Even when several applications opt-in to use the same URL of the distributed-system module, no such application can copy or export keys, nor can they do any operations on a key that the user is not recursively a member of.
 However, any application can *use* a key (e.g., have the user sign, decrypt, or change membership of a key) that was created by any of the other applications using the same module URL.
 Whether this is desirable depends on the application.
 If you want to prevent this, you can host the distributed system module yourself, _or_ make application-specific keys through `getUserDeviceSecret` (see [Initialization](#initialization), below).